Skip to content

 How hard is Dollar Law?

-Dollar Law is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 719m of ascent and takes most walkers 4-7 hours.
-Terrain: Cropped sheep-grass turf on the high ground, broken only by occasional peat groughs.
+We grade Dollar Law at 4/5, which puts it in challenging territory.
+The usual route is around 15km with 719m of climbing; allow 4-7 hours.
+Underfoot: Cropped sheep-grass turf on the high ground, broken only by occasional peat groughs.

 Where do I park for Dollar Law?